Jenncscampbell/STAT545-hw-Campbell-Jennifer/hw05_factorizing and data management/README.md

 This part was a bit tricky.
 I was getting errors from my factoring code.
 After asking google, it seems that the base r factoring pack struggles with na values.
 I then removed the NA values and it all seemed to work fine after that.
 I decided to use the `forcats` pack also to see if there were order differences in this case it all seems the same.
 But since `forcats` wont change the order this seems safer.

+**Drop 0.** This part was easy except for when I tried to filter out mulitple values at once.
+I tried a number of form for sytax and ran into errors on each attempt.
+I eventually just decided to write a line for each separate one even though this is very inefficient.